ReevesA1/ansible-bootstrap/README1.md

   - and search for "app installer"
 ### Setup Latest PowerShell
 - With Winget install the latest version of Powershell.
-- `winget install -e --id Microsoft.PowerShell.Preview`or`winget install -e --id Microsoft.PowerShell` #this is the only place I Powershell being installed so I can swith between preview and normal easily (only reason Im iffy about preview is because I use mac and ubuntu to and they dont have the preview version)
+- `winget install -e --id Microsoft.PowerShell.Preview -y`or`winget install -e --id Microsoft.PowerShell -y` #this is the only place I Powershell being installed so I can swith between preview and normal easily (only reason Im iffy about preview is because I use mac and ubuntu to and they dont have the preview version)
   - FYI I need to use winget version to allow the installation of modules, because choco wouldn’t because of where the directory is stored under choco?.
   - FYI Newest Powershell I can't make a AllUserALlHost Profile since Path is locked down AF but choco can't install modules so Ive settle with CurrentUser and everything works fine even as admin it can use my alias from my $Profile

 ### Windows Terminal Setup
-- `winget install -e --id Microsoft.WindowsTerminal.Preview`or`winget install -e --id Microsoft.WindowsTerminal` #this is the only place I have the terminal being installed so I can swith between preview and normal easily
+- `winget install -e --id Microsoft.WindowsTerminal.Preview -y`or`winget install -e --id Microsoft.WindowsTerminal -y` #this is the only place I have the terminal being installed so I can swith between preview and normal easily
 - Make Powershell 7 Default Shell (don't make it open as admin) + change the color to "Campbell Powershell"
 - Delete profiles that I dont want like Azure profile and Old Powershell